bwiklund/jray/README.md

 # Development

+TODO:

+- requirejs plugin
+- slideout from the side/top
+- paginate script lines
+- move UI to iframe to avoid collisions with other versions of angular
+- support more ui modes (fade/add/etc)
+- other color schemes
+- node support???

-bug tickets and pull requests are extremely welcome.
+Bug tickets and pull requests are extremely welcome.

-to build:
+To build:

 ```
 npm install
 gulp dev
 ```

-# TODO:

-- requirejs plugin
-- move UI to iframe to avoid collisions with other versions of angular